Eliáš Galajda

-Eliáš Galajda (Ілля Галайда; 1 August 1931 in Čertižné, Czechoslovakia [now Slovakia] – 10 August 2017 in Košice) was a Ukrainian writer with Slovak citizenship.
+Eliáš Galajda (Ілля Галайда; 1 August 1931 in Čertižné, Czechoslovakia [now Slovakia] – 10 August 2017 in Košice) was a Slovak writer, translator, sculptor and folk singer of Ukrainian ethnicity.

 Background

-He attended primary school in the village where he was born.
-Eliáš studied eight years at National Russian Gymnasium in Humenné where he graduated in 1951.
-After his studies he stayed to teach at the Gymnasium for the next year and then went to study Russian and Ukraine language at Faculty of Philosophy, Charles University in Prague (1952–1953).
-After one year he was chosen to attend The Faculty of Philology of the Saratov Chernyshevsky State University (1953–1955) and Faculty of Philology of Lomonosov Moscow State University where he graduated in 1958.
+He attended primary school in his native village of Čertižné.
+Eliáš studied eight years at National Russian Gymnasium in Humenné, graduating in 1951.
+After graduation, he taught at the gymnasium for the next year and then proceeded study Russian and Ukraine language at Faculty of Philosophy, Charles University in Prague (1952–1953).
+After one year, he was chosen to attend The Faculty of Philology of the Saratov Chernyshevsky State University (1953–1955) and Faculty of Philology of Lomonosov Moscow State University where he graduated in 1958.

 Professional life

-In 1958 he started to work as an editor in editorial office of "Dukľa" a "Družno vpered" in Prešov, Slovakia.
-Between 1960 and 1999 Eliáš worked as an assistant and later as an assistant professor and an associate professor at the Department of Russian language and literature in Prešov under Philosophy Faculty, Pavol Jozef Šafárik University, Košice now University of Prešov.
-In 1970 during Summer term lectured the Russian language on Modern Languages Centre of University of Bradford.
-After his career as lecturer and tutor he has retired and currently lives in Prešov.
+In 1958, he started to work as an editor in editorial office of "Dukľa" a "Družno vpered" in Prešov.
+Between 1960 and 1999, Eliáš worked as an assistant, later as an assistant professor and an associate professor at the Department of Russian language and literature in Prešov under Philosophy Faculty of Košice-based Pavol Jozef Šafárik University, now part of University of Prešov.
+In 1970, Galajda lectured a summer program on the Russian language at Modern Languages Centre of the University of Bradford.

-Eliáš became a member of the Association of Slovak writers in 1982.
-He is also a member of the Association of Ukrainian writers in Slovakia a member of Association of Slovak writers organisations and The National Writer's Union of Ukraine.
+Galajda became a member of the Association of Slovak writers in 1982.
+He walso also a member of the Association of Ukrainian writers in Slovakia, a member of the Association of Slovak writers organisations and the National Writer's Union of Ukraine.

-Eliáš Galajda has gained The Award of Ivan Franko for his contribution to literature and International Literature Award of Ivan Košelivec in 2010 for his story Word for skylarks (Slovo prozhaivoronkiv) published in Uninion (Sobornist No 1-2 2010).
+In 2010, Galajda has awarded the Ivan Franko Award for his contribution to literature and International Literature Award of Ivan Košelivec. for his story Word for skylarks (Slovo prozhaivoronkiv) published in Uninion (Sobornist No 1-2 2010).

-Eliáš Galajda lived and worked in Prešov until end of life, died in hospital in Košice after short hard illness.
-He is buried at the town cemetery in Prešov.
+Eliáš Galajda, resided in Prešov until end of life, died in hospital in Košice after short hard illness.
+He is buried at the municipal cemetery in Prešov.